 - 1/4 cup dried cranberries, chopped coarsely

-- Meantime, toast almonds in a small saucepan.
-When they start to color, take away from fire and chop.
+- Meantime, toast the almonds in a small saucepan.
+When they start to color, take away from the fire and chop.
 Set aside.

 - Some dried cranberries are mixed with too much sugar so to shake off that excessive sweetness, soak them first in lukewarm water for about 10 minutes.
 Drain, squeeze out excess water and chop.
 Set aside.